wraithan/resume/docs/skills.rst

 JavaScript
 ##########

-I've used it for doing front end work on the web, building a Firefox add-on, and many little micro-services.
+I've used it for many years now.
+Mostly doing front end work on the web.
+But more recently I've also done things like building a Firefox add-on, and many little micro-services.

 ######